mrpaulandrew/procfwk/docs/deployprocfwk.md

 ## ProcFwk Deployment Steps

 Below are the basic steps you'll need to take to deploy the processing framework to your environment.
 Currently these steps assume a new deployment is being done, rather than an upgrade from a previous version of the framework.
-In addition a reasonable working knowledge of using the Microsoft Azure platform is assumed when completing these action points.
+In addition, a reasonable working knowledge of using the Microsoft Azure platform is assumed when completing these action points.

+Please see [Service Tiers](/procfwk/servicetiers) for details on the recommended minimum levels of compute to deploy.

 Note; in the case of most deployment steps, things can be tailored to your specific environment requirements.
 For example, using an existing SQL database or Key Vault.